Kate calls for ‘action at every level’ to rebalance society’s social skills

 Kate launched her early years Shaping Us campaign in January, which aims to highlight the significance of the formative years of a child’s life.

-The long-term project is said to be Kate’s “life’s work”, which she hopes will influence attitudes towards children in the early years period of their lives.
+The long-term project is said to be her “life’s work”, which she hopes will influence attitudes towards children in the early years period of their lives.

 Before her speech, she briefly met TV presenter Fearne Cotton, a Shaping Us champion, who hosted the event, and she confessed to being “nervous” but “excited” ahead of her address.

-She also revealed how her youngest child Prince Louis was being taught in an environment at Lambrook School in Berkshire that nurtured his wellbeing.
+She also revealed that her youngest child, Prince Louis, is being taught in an environment at Lambrook School in Berkshire that nurtures his wellbeing.